Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/screen/screen.md

 ## Description

-Class to get informations and to interact with the screen
+Class to get informations and to interact with the screen.

 ## Static methods

 ---
 ### GetWidth
-Get the width of the screen in pixels
+Get the width of the screen in pixels.
 ```cpp
 int GetWidth()
 ```